-PROPOSED AMENDMENTS SUPPORT / DO NOT SUPPORT COMMENTS Please provide a comment if you do not support a proposed amendment, and suggest alternative wording if appropriate.
-School, ELICOS and foundation programmes require both course progress and attendance monitoring.
+PROPOSED AMENDMENTS SUPPORT / Do not Support COMMENTS Please provide a comment if you do not support a proposed amendment, and suggest alternative wording if appropriate. • School, ELICOS and foundation programmes require both course progress and attendance monitoring.
 The requirement for attendance is 80% of the scheduled contact hours for the course, or higher if specified under state registration or approval frameworks.
-Support School, ELICOS and foundation program providers must have a documented policy and process for monitoring and recording students' attendance.
-Support Higher education providers must have and implement a documented policy and process for monitoring and recording course progress, specifying requirements for achieving satisfactory progress, the provider's processes and policies to uphold academic integrity, assessment of progress, identification of students at risk of not meeting requirements and details of the provider's intervention strategy.
+ISCA would like clarification as to the meaning of 'state registration or approval framework'.
+Is this meant to encompass all the state and territory level school registration processes or does it include some other type of 'approval'? • School, ELICOS and foundation program providers must have a documented policy and process for monitoring and recording students' attendance.
+Support • Higher education providers must have and implement a documented policy and process for monitoring and recording course progress, specifying requirements for achieving satisfactory progress, the provider's processes and policies to uphold academic integrity, assessment of progress, identification of students at risk of not meeting requirements and details of the provider's intervention strategy.
 Support